The Pied Piper (1972 film)

-The Pied Piper is a 1972 British musical fantasy film directed by Jacques Demy and starring Jack Wild, Donald Pleasence and John Hurt and featuring Donovan (who also composed music for the film) and Diana Dors.
-It is loosely based on the legend of the Pied Piper.
+The Pied Piper (also known as Le Joueur de flûte) is a 1972 British musical fantasy film directed by Jacques Demy and starring Jack Wild, Donald Pleasence, John Hurt and Diana Dors, and featuring Donovan, who also composed music for the film.
+It was written by Mark Peploe, Andrew Birkin and Demy, loosely based on the legend of the Pied Piper.

 Plot

 Germany, 1349.
-As the Black Death looms, the little town of Hamelin hires a pied piper (Donovan) to lure the rats away with his magic instrument.
+As the Black Death looms, the little town of Hamelin hires a pied piper to lure the rats away with his magic instrument.
 When the town refuses to pay, the Piper turns his power on their children.